TamirShalev/Clouds-Segmentation-Project/README.md

 - Run 'helper.py' and wait for it to finish.

 Now in your 'results' directory you can see all the train & test images; for each you can see the original image and mask, and the trained model segmentation of the image.

+For a visualization of an end-to-end process please refer to the Visualization notebook.